eculler/data_storytelling/_sources/projects/01-introductions.md

   * A photo or emblem
   * A theme

+When we next meet, you will give a 2-3 minute presentation introducing yourself.
+You should also highlight two rhetorical choices you made when building your portfolio and explain why you made them.

 ## Tell your own (earth data) story with your bio

 When writing your bio, you should think about: